 Alternatively, visit Open Culture for a list of 200 free educational resources that you can tap into during this time.

 You’re not in this alone, so don’t hesitate to use apps such as ClassDojo to contact your child’s teachers whenever you need help.
-And if you’ve been shying away from parenting WhatsApp and Facebook groups, this is a good time to join one — now, more than ever, we need a community to lean on.
+And if you’ve been shying away from parenting WhatsApp and Facebook groups, this is a good time to join one, because we could all use a community to lean on.